Castle of Good Hope: History

 The Castle acted as local headquarters for the South African Army in the Western Cape, and today houses the Castle Military Museum and ceremonial facilities for the traditional Cape Regiments.
 The Castle is also the home of the Cape Town Highlanders Regiment, a mechanised infantry unit.

 The Castle Guard was formed in 1986.
+Originally it was a 48-man unit, but its size varied in subsequent years.

+Current use

-Originally it was a 48-man unit, its size varied in subsequent years.
-At 10am on every weekday morning the Castle Guardsmen formally open the Castle for visitors by carrying out the “Key Ceremony”, a ritual closely based on the actual early-morning drills of about 300 years ago.
+The castle is now open to visitors.
+At 10am on every weekday morning the Castle Guardsmen formally open the castle for visitors by carrying out the "Key Ceremony", a ritual closely based on the actual early-morning drills of about 300 years ago.

+During the 2000s, the Castle Control Board increasingly utilised the fortress's courtyards, grounds, and function spaces as venues for private functions, cultural events, and music festivals, generating additional revenue for the maintenance and preservation of the historic site.

+During the 2020s, the castle hosted several contemporary music events, particularly within the electronic dance music and African music scenes.
+These included AfrofestSA (2023), a festival celebrating African music and culture; the Cape Town Arts Festival (2023), which featured South African DJ Ready D among its performers; and Yalla Valhalla (2024), an electronic music festival organised by Israeli DJ and producer Dino Ben Tovim, which featured German DJ Dirty Doering as a headline performer.

 Cape Heritage Museum

 The Cape Heritage Museum, located within the historic Castle of Good Hope in South Africa, is curated by Mr. Igshaan Higgins.
 This museum provides an inclusive narrative of South Africa's history, highlighting the interactions among different communities such as the Khoi, San, and Dutch, through various epochs including colonialism and apartheid.
 It aims to offer a balanced reflection on the nation's diverse heritage and complex past.